exxeleron/qXL/doc/RTD-Examples.md

 ![qClose](../doc/img/qRTDClose.png)

-Summary below shows all function calls which can be used to open and close connection between `qXL` and kdb+ server:
+Summary below shows all function calls, which can be used to open and close connections between `qXL` and kdb+ server:

 ![OpenCloseSummary](../doc/img/qRTDOpen_qRTDClose_summary.png)